RobotMa/CarND-Traffic-Sign-Classifier-New/writeup_template.md

 The third image of a different road work is correctly classified with almost 100% accuracy.

-The forth image of no passing is mistakenly recognized as speed limit at 60 km/h with a confidence of 70%.
+The forth image of no passing is mistakenly recognized as speed limit at 60 km/h with a confidence of 70%, and no correct prediction is found within the top 5 softmax probabilities.
+A clos examination reals that the tilt in the new image  might be one of factors causing the incorrect predictions.
+Another reason can be that most of the no passing images in the training set are very dark while the new image is very bright.
+That can give the classifier a hard time as well.

 The fifth image of stop is correctly classified with a confidence of 100%.